aryn-ai/sycamore/docs/source/tutorials/sycamore-jupyter-dev-example.md

     }
 ```

 1k.
-This is the final part of the Sycamore job.
-We will load the data and vector embeddings into the OpenSearch container using the configuration supplied above.
+This is the final part of the data preparation job.
+We will load the data and vector embeddings into the Sycamore using the configuration supplied above.

 ```python
 st_embed_docset.write.opensearch(os_client_args=os_client_args, index_name=index, index_settings=index_settings)